ikurtz/ikurtz.github.io/README.md

-# Welcome to the CloudBees CI Workshop Featuring HA/HS, Pipeline Explorer, and Workspace Caching

 # LAB 1: Configuring High Availability (HA) For Your CloudBees CI Managed Controller

 In this exercise, you will complete the following tasks: